netappguy/Harvest_grafana_graphite/IODensity_report_readMe.md

-.NOTES
+This script create an IO Density report from Graphite data, that can be used for the SDW.

 Information on running PowerShell scripts can be found here, as the SaaS methodology TR:
     -http://ss64.com/ps/syntax-run.html
     -https://technet.microsoft.com/en-us/library/bb613481.aspx
     -http://www.netapp.com/us/media/tr-4548.pdf

 File Name:  IODensityReport.ps1
-Version: 1.0 (Also reflected in -ShowVersion parameter) .COMPONENT
+Version: 1.1 (Also reflected in -ShowVersion parameter)

-    -PowerShell version 4.0 or greater required (which requires .NET Framework 4.5 or greater be installed first) -PowerShell must be preferably launched "Run as Administrator" -NetApp PowerShell Toolkit 3.2.1 or newer: http://mysupport.netapp.com/NOW/download/tools/powershell_toolkit/ .DESCRIPTION
+Pre Requisite:

-This script create an IO Density report from Graphite data, that can be used for the SDW.
+    -PowerShell version 4.0 or greater required (which requires .NET Framework 4.5 or greater be installed first) -PowerShell must be preferably launched "Run as Administrator" -NetApp PowerShell Toolkit 3.2.1 or newer: http://mysupport.netapp.com/NOW/download/tools/powershell_toolkit/

 Available parameters are:

 * naboxip: This parameter should match the Graphite server IP address
 * Protocol: This parameter indicates the protocol to be used to access the Graphite Database: HTTP or HTTPS (default).
 * Port: This parameter indicates the Port to be used to access the Graphite Dtabase: Defaut is 443